We draw your attention to the limitation of liability clause at clause 11.

 The Contractor is not responsible for any damage to property that may arise from working in adverse weather conditions.

 The Client is responsible for informing the Contractor of any changes to the site from the time of quotation that may affect the planned processes.
-The Contractor reserves the right to amend or annul the contact as a result of site changes.
+The Contractor reserves the right to amend or annul the contract as a result of site changes.

 The Contractor has the right to subcontract all or part of the commissioned works but will still be subject to these terms and conditions.